usgs/wdfn-blog/content/pivot.md

 | B    | 2020-01-04 | Phosphorus |      4|     |
 | B    | 2020-01-04 | Nitrate    |      1| \<  |

-This time, the “names\_to” argument is a vector.
+This time, the "names\_to" argument is a vector.
 Since it’s going to produce more than a simple name/value combination, we need to tell it how to make the name/value/remark combinations.
-We do that using the “names\_pattern” argument.
-In this case, `tidyr` is going to look at the column names (excluding site and date…since we negate those in the “cols” argument), and try to split the names by the “\_” separator.
-This is a very powerful tool…in this case we are saying anything in the first group (on the left of the “\_”) is the “Chemical” and every matching group on the right of the “\_” creates new value columns.
-So with the columns are: Phosphorus\_value, Phosphorus\_rmk, Nitrate\_value, Nitrate\_rmk - we get a column of chemicals (Phosphorus & Nitrate), a column of “rmk” values, and a column of “value” values.
+We do that using the "names\_pattern" argument.
+In this case, `tidyr` is going to look at the column names (excluding site and date…since we negate those in the "cols" argument), and try to split the names by the "\_" separator.
+This is a very powerful tool…in this case we are saying anything in the first group (on the left of the "\_") is the "Chemical" and every matching group on the right of the "\_" creates new value columns.
+So with the columns are: Phosphorus\_value, Phosphorus\_rmk, Nitrate\_value, Nitrate\_rmk - we get a column of chemicals (Phosphorus & Nitrate), a column of "rmk" values, and a column of "value" values.

 What if the column names didn’t have the "\_value" prepended?
 This is more common in our raw data: